tradingview/lightweight-charts/website/docs/migrations/from-v2-to-v3.md

 Previously, to handle changing visible time range you needed to use `subscribeVisibleTimeRangeChange` and `unsubscribeVisibleTimeRangeChange` to subscribe and unsubscribe from visible range events.
 These methods were available in the chart object  (e.g. you call it like `chart.subscribeVisibleTimeRangeChange(func)`).

-In 3.0 in order to make API more consistent with the new API we decided to move these methods to [time scale API](/api/interfaces/ITimeScaleApi)
+In 3.0 in order to make API more consistent with the new API we decided to move these methods to [ITimeScaleApi](/api/interfaces/ITimeScaleApi)
-(along with the new subscription methods [`subscribeVisibleLogicalRangeChange`](/api/interfaces/ITimeScaleApi#subscribevisiblelogicalrangechange) and [`unsubscribeVisibleLogicalRangeChange`](/api/interfaces/ITimeScaleApi#unsubscribevisiblelogicalrangechange)).
+(along with the new subscription methods [`ITimeScaleApi.subscribeVisibleLogicalRangeChange`](/api/interfaces/ITimeScaleApi#subscribevisiblelogicalrangechange) and [`ITimeScaleApi.unsubscribeVisibleLogicalRangeChange`](/api/interfaces/ITimeScaleApi#unsubscribevisiblelogicalrangechange)).

 So, to migrate your code to 3.0 you just need to replace: